Can You Do a 1031 Exchange On Jointly Owned Property?

 joint-1316202262

 It is possible to do a 1031 exchange on jointly owned property regardless of how the property is titled; however, this type of exchange often involves some strategic advanced planning to ensure a successful exchange.
-Below we’ll cover a few common co-ownership structures and discuss how they can affect the 1031 exchange process.
+Below we’ll cover a few common co-ownership structures and discuss how they affect the 1031 exchange process.

 1031 Exchanges for Assets Held By LLCs, Multiple Partners and Tenants-in-Common

 In this instance, one path to successfully completing a 1031 exchange involves dissolving the LLC into separate partnerships roughly a year prior to selling the jointly held asset.
 Each partner will receive deed to the property in the form of a distribution from the partnership.
-The owners will hold the property as tenants in common for a year, and after the 12 months have passed, both partners can safely take their separate paths away from the jointly held asset.
+The owners will hold the property as tenants in common for a year, and after the 12 months pass, both partners can safely move away from the jointly held asset.
 Partner 1 is free to roll sale proceeds over into a 1031 exchange because he or she can satisfy the requirement that the asset was held for productive business or trade or as an investment.
 Partner 2, meanwhile, can cash out and pay any associated capital gains taxes, or roll sale proceeds over into a separate 1031 exchange with similar fractional ownership interests.¹

-If there are multiple partners in an asset’s ownership structure, they still can complete a 1031 exchange after divesting the property, but it also involves a lot of advance planning.
-If one partner wants to walk away, a new partner could acquire his or her ownership interests and the partnership can go on to complete an exchange.
+If there are multiple partners in an asset’s ownership structure, they still can complete a 1031 exchange after divesting the property, but it also involves advance planning.
+If one partner wants to walk away, a new partner could acquire his or her ownership interests and the partnership can complete an exchange.
 Alternatively, the current partnership can complete an exchange, and after a period of time it could buy out the interests of any dissenting partners.
 Lastly, after successfully completing a 1031 exchange the partnership could reorganize into a tenancy-in-common ownership structure and distribute funds to any dissenting partners on a pro-rata basis.²

 In each of these instances, the replacement asset should be held long enough to prove that it was purchased as a rental or investment asset – generally 24 months, although that timeline is not absolutely defined by the Internal Revenue Service.